Ja0Santana/Ja0Santana/README.md

 ### 👨‍💻 About Me

-I am an Information Systems student at the Federal Institute of Sergipe in Brazil, focused on **Java**.
-Currently, I am sharpening my skills in the **Spring ecosystem**.
+I am focused on **Java** and currently sharpening my skills in the **Spring ecosystem**.
 I like transforming complex problems into organized, clean, and efficient code.

 ---